braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/subscription_and_usage.md

 ## Total data points dashboard

 The **Total Data Points Usage** tab provides an in-depth look at your data point consumption.
 You can view all data in this section aggregated by either weeks or months.
-Click **Update** to apply any changes.

 ![Filtering Data Point Usage by weeks][2]